Samsung HL-T5687S 1080p DLP Rear Projection HDTV

 Plus, in theory at least, LEDs should last the life of the set.
 You won't be faced with the $350 (or thereabouts) lamp replacement cost that a set with a conventional UHP lamp will demand after about 2,000 hours.
 And though some manufacturers claim longer life than that, lamps do dim progressively with age.

 While no one has enough experience with LED lighting to say for certain how reliable it will be over time in the field, the technology certainly has a lot of promise.

 Around the Block

-There are sufficient inputs for most applications, including three HDMI and two component connections as well as Wiselink (for viewing or listening to JPEG video and MP3 audio files stored on a flash drive or other mass storage device).
+All of the Samsung's connections are conveniently located on an angled panel at the side of the set.
+There are sufficient inputs for most applications, including three HDMI connections (one with a L/R audio input for HDMI with no audio, such as from a source with a DVI rather than HDMI output), two component, VGA for a computer, and Wiselink (for viewing or listening to JPEG video and MP3 audio files stored on a flash drive or other mass storage device).

-The Samsung's remote control is very similar to the remote for the Samsung LN-T5265F reviewed recently.
-It's comfortable, and the most-important buttons are reasonably large and spaced so that it's easy to hit the right one—in a well-lit room, that is.
+The Samsung's remote control can control four other components, once programmed with the proper codes.
+It's actually very similar to the remote for the Samsung LN-T5265F that I reviewed recently.
+That is, it's comfortable to hold, and the most-important buttons are reasonably large and spaced so that it's easy to hit the right one—in a well-lit room, that is.
 Only five of its buttons are illuminated (Chapter and Volume up and down, plus the button for the device currently being controlled).
 And you can't select inputs directly; you call up a list of active inputs and select the one you want.